How to Start and Earn Money with a Blog (updated in 2019)

 Claiming these now ensures others can’t claim them later.

-Once you’ve created an email, create digital files for receipts, Siteground etc. to maintain organization.
+Whatever you decide to do, once you’ve created an email, it’s a good idea to create digital files for receipts, Siteground etc. to maintain organization.

 Set up social media accounts for all of the social media sites, even if you’re not planning on using them right away.
 At the very least, set up accounts for Pinterest and Facebook.